 “There is something pretty retro about the way they’re getting to the hook,” critic Chadwick Easton wrote of the band in Melody Maker Magazine.
 "The approach is as classic as it gets … exclusive and original in every department.”

-Perlut, the band's principal songwriter, crafts lyrics that are often offbeat and admittedly wordy.
-The straightforward rock- and country-inspired rhythms he arranges are designed to blend seamlessly with Murdaugh's more complex rock and blues-derived leads.
+A storyteller at heart, Perlut is Atomic's principal songwriter.
+He works to crafts lyrics that are often offbeat and admittedly wordy, with straightforward rock- and country-inspired arrangements designed to blend seamlessly with Murdaugh's more complex rock and blues-derived leads.

 Midwestern storytelling, rootsy Americana to its core, told authentically with earnest, satirical grit—that is Atomic Junction.